attack-monkey/Lean-Functional-Typescript/README.md

 **Lean makes the bold claim that every impurity can be wrapped in a 'Pure' Macro.**

+There are lots of Javascript / Typescript Libraries out there that are not pure and that require wrapping by Pure Macros.
+This impure code for the most part is isolated in your node_modules folder - but if you have in-house impure libraries - then it is best practice to separate this impure code from the Pure Lean code.
+Pure Macros interface with / wrap this impure code to allow the main application run in a pure way.

 Pure Macros:
-- Only interact with inputs, constants, and other Pure Functions ( and Pure Macros ) to derive a result.
-- When passed the same set of inputs, always return the same result.
+- When passed the same set of inputs, always return the same result (even if that result is undefined) and therefore appear pure to the currently running function / macro.
+- Do not mutate anything in any running functions / macros.

 However they also send instructions to the 'outside world' to perform tasks, and get information from the 'outside world'.